Phey Yew Kok: Career

+Labour career

+Devan Nair took notice of him in 1969, and under Devan's mentorship, Phey also became the General Secretary of two other prominent unions, Singapore Industrial Labour Organisation (SILO) and Pioneer Industries Employees' Union (PIEU) by 1970.
+Phey also became the president of National Trades Union Congress (NTUC) in the same year.
+By then, he was also promoted into the planning division of Singapore Airlines, the Singapore successor of MSA.

-In November 1969, Phey was slashed in the thigh while exiting from the Union House located on Beng Wan Road.
-On 21 July 1970, he was again slashed by four men over union infighting at Stirling Road, which left him a 7.5 cm scar on his face.
+In November 1969, Phey was slashed in the thigh while leaving the Union House located on Beng Wan Road.
+On 21 July 1970, he was again slashed by four men over union infighting at Stirling Road, which left him with a 7.5 cm scar on his face.
+The attacks were alleged to be committed by Theyvendran Ramanathan, a Malaysia–Singapore Airlines technical records officer, over the elections of SATU.
+Ramanathan was later granted a full acquittal due to a lack of reliable prosecution witnesses.

-Under Phey's leadership, SILO's membership grew exponentially, from 4,000 to 12,000 members within a year, and acquired a headquarters for $210,000 in 1971.
+Under Phey's leadership, SILO grew its membership from 4,000 to 12,000 within a year, and acquired a headquarters for $210,000 in 1971.

-Phey entered into politics in the 1972 Singaporean general election under People's Action Party banner for Boon Teck constituency, and won 66.8% of the votes cast there.
-Phey credited his win to the fact that many in the constituency were also members of SILO and PIEU.
-Phey was reelected in the same constituency in the next general election in 1976, winning 71.9% of the votes cast there.

 On 25 May 1979, Phey became the chairman of NTUC.